ylla/eurovision-bingo/README.md

 # eurovision-bingo
 Bingo board for Eurovision Song Contest

-Created for HackerSpaceSG Eurovision Song Contest Meetup
+Created for HackerSpaceSG Eurovision Song Contest event 2015.
+Updated for HackerSpaceSG Eurovision Song Contest event 2016.

+Please contribute any troupes you may deem worthy.